Boreas09/alexandria-docs/src/alexandria_storage/alexandria_storage-list-ListTrait.md

 fn get(self: @List<T>, index: u32) -> SyscallResult<Option<T>>
 ```

 ### set

+Sets the value of an element at a given index.

+## Arguments

-Sets the value of an element at a given index.  # Arguments`index` - The index of the element to modify. * `value` - The value to set at the given index.  # ReturnsA result indicating success or encapsulating the error in `SyscallResult`.  # PanicsPanics if the index is out of bounds.
+- `index` - The index of the element to modify.
+- `value` - The value to set at the given index.

+## Returns

+A result indicating success or encapsulating the error in `SyscallResult`.

+#### PanicsPanics if the index is out of bounds.

 Fully qualified path: `alexandria_storage::list::ListTrait::set`

 ```rust
 fn set(ref self: List<T>, index: u32, value: T) -> SyscallResult<()>
 ```

 ### clean